 Magnolias are magnificent trees with early spring flowers and glossy green leaves.
 If you see your magnolia leaves turning yellow and brown during the growing season, something is wrong.
 You’ll have to do some troubleshooting to figure out the problem with your tree since there are many causes of yellow magnolia leaves, ranging from natural to nutritional.
-Read on for some tips on how to figure out why you have yellowing leaves on magnolia.
+Read on for some tips on how to figure out why you have yellowing leaves on your magnolia.

-Reasons for Magnolia Tree with Yellowing Leaves
+Reasons for Magnolia Trees with Yellowing Leaves

 If you see yellow magnolia leaves on the tree in your backyard, don’t panic.
 It might not be very serious.
 In fact, it might be natural.
-Magnolias shed their old leaves all year – it’s part of their growth cycle, and those older magnolia leaves turn yellow and fall to the ground.
+Magnolias shed their old leaves all year – it’s part of their growth cycle, and the older magnolia leaves turn yellow and fall to the ground.
 Look carefully to determine whether new leaves are growing in to replace those yellow magnolia leaves.
 If so, you can relax.
 If not, continue troubleshooting.

 Another reason you might have a magnolia tree with yellowing leaves is soil acidity, or lack of it.
 Magnolias do best when the soil is neutral to slightly acidic.
 Buy a soil pH tester in the garden store.
 If your soil is alkaline (with a high pH), you may want to consider a transplant to another location or a soil amendment to raise the acidity.

 Poor irrigation is another reason you might have magnolia leaves turning yellow and brown.
-Too little water can cause drought stress, which results in yellowing leaves on magnolia.
+Too little water can cause drought stress, which results in yellowing leaves on magnolias.
 Too much water, or soil that doesn’t drain well, can drown the tree roots.
 This can also cause yellow magnolia leaves.

 Yellow magnolia leaves can also be a symptom of sunburn or insufficient light.
 Evaluate the tree’s placement and figure out if sunlight could be an issue.
 Generally, the trees prefer a growing site that gets good light.

-Sometimes an iron or other nutrient deficiency can result in yellowing leaves on magnolia.
+Sometimes an iron or other nutrient deficiency can result in yellowing leaves on magnolias.
 Get a thorough nutrient test done on your soil and figure out what the tree lacks.
 Buy and apply a fertilizer that offers the missing nutrient.